-I wonder if it is helpful to take an objective view of what we have and to deal with the selling/disposing on a more leisurely basis rather than, like it is for me, it becoming a full time job as you get ready to move.
+I wonder if it is helpful to take an objective view of what we have and to deal with the selling/disposing on a more leisurely basis rather than, like it is for me, it is becoming a full-time job as you get ready to move.

 I would love to know your thoughts on this.